 Although that one trial looks fairly convincing that theta waves are aligned to eye movements when we are remembering something, it's not statistically sound.
 We have to look at activity across many trials and many patients and see if the effect holds up.
 Furthermore, we have to look across a whole range of frequencies to make sure that theta is really something special.

 To do this, we combined our data across 5 patients.
 Each patient had ~7 hippocampal electrodes and a few hundred distinct eye movement events.
 We decomposed the raw electrical activity into separate frequency bands from 3 to 100 Hz.
 Then we looked for significant effects.
 For this analysis, we compared brain activity across two different types of eye movements -- when subjects looked to the object's original spot vs. when subjects looked to the object's new spot.

 This comparison yielded a series of difference values at each time-frequency point.
-We identify the individual time-frequency points that have large difference values.
-We then look for high scoring points that are contiguous on either the time or frequency scale.
+We identified the individual time-frequency points that have large difference values.
+We then looked for high scoring points that were contiguous on either the time or frequency scale.
 These contiguous points are called clusters.
-We then sum up the value of each unique cluster and assign a value to it.
+We summed up the value of each unique cluster and assigned a value to it.

-We found one cluster of activity that survived significance testing.
+We found one real cluster of activity that survived significance testing.
 This cluster fell squarely in the theta range (~5 Hz).
-This cluster shows that theta waves align just before subjects look to the spot where the apple used to be.
-This means that theta waves align when we remember old memories.
-Turns out theta is important for remembering!
-These findings show that our eye movements are precisely timed to thinking (this has never been shown before!).
+This significant cluster indicates that theta waves align just before subjects look to the spot where the apple used to be, meaning that theta waves align when we remember old memories.
+It turns out theta is important for remembering!
+These findings show that our eye movements are precisely timed to remembering (this has never been shown before!).